 To make cupcake

 - Add flour, cocoa powder, sugar, baking soda, and salt in a bowl and mix thoroughly to combine.
 Add in the butter, eggs, and vanilla and beat on medium speed for one minute.
-Add in coffee granules and beat for 20-30 seconds until the batter is smooth.
+Add in coffee granules and hot coffee, beat for 20-30 seconds until the batter is smooth.
 The batter will be thin enough to pour.
 Divide it evenly among the graham cracker crusted cups.
 Bake 18-22 minutes just until a toothpick inserted into a few of the cupcakes comes out clean.
 Set the pan on a rack to cool.
 Frost the cupcakes when they are completely cool.

 TIP: For light tender cupcakes, spoon flour and cocoa lightly into measuring cups (instead of dipping the cups into the flour or cocoa) and then sweep the measures level without tapping or shaking them.